 Capital Assets - Capital assets are assets with an initial individual cost of more than \$5,000 and an estimated useful life of more than one year.
 Such assets are stated at cost.
 Depreciation is calculated using the straight-line method over the estimated useful lives of the related assets as indicated in note 7.
 Major improvements to buildings and equipment are capitalized.
 Maintenance and repairs are charged to expense as incurred.
 Improvements and betterments that extend the useful lives of capital assets or add new functionality are capitalized.
 Transit system development costs for services such as project-related design, construction, construction management, and project management are capitalized when incurred.
-None of these totals was capitalized due to early implementation of GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of Construction Period, starting in FY 2020.
 Donated assets are capitalized at estimated acquisition value on the date of donation.
-There were no donated capital assets during FY 2022 or 2021.
+There were no donated capital assets during FY 2023 or 2022.